Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model

 \end{theorem}

-As the difference between $W$ and $W'$ is large when $I$ is small, Theorem \ref{exp-t1} doesn't provide a useful Berry-Esseen type bound.
-However, using a completely different approach and some heavy machinery, Chatterjee, Fulman and R\"ollin (2008) are able to show that
+As the difference between $W$ and $W'$ is large when $I$ is small, Theorem \ref{exp-t1} does not provide a useful Berry--Esseen type bound.
+However, using a completely different approach and some heavy machinery, \citet{CFR08} are able to show that

 where $C$ is a universal constant.